Value-Based Goal Setting: The Values-First Framework

 Should I share my values framework with others?

 Sharing your values framework selectively can create accountability and support.
 Consider sharing with trusted colleagues, family members, or friends who respect your perspective.
 This transparency helps others understand your decisions and priorities.
-However, you don’t need to justify your values to everyone, especially those who might be judgmental or unsupportive of your authentic priorities.
+However, you do not need to justify your values to everyone, especially those who might be judgmental or unsupportive of your authentic priorities.

 How can I track progress on value-based goals?